Frequently Asked Questions

 - Contacting an ethnocultural organization.

-- Talking to people in the Syrian community.
+- Talking to people in the community.

 Contacting a settlement agency.

-Refugees (both Government-Assisted and Privately Sponsored) can apply to sponsor immediate family members under the One Year Window opportunity provision.
-This program is for refugees who have been in Canada for less than a year and are sponsoring a spouse or common-law partner, dependent children, and children of dependent children.
-The sponsor group is also responsible for the costs of supporting family members who have come to Canada through this program.
-More information is available from Immigration, Refugees and Citizenship Canada website.
+Resettled refugees (both Government-Assisted and Privately Sponsored) can apply to sponsor immediate family members under the One Year Window opportunity provision.
+This program is for refugees who have been in Canada for less than a year.
+They might sponsor a spouse or common-law partner, dependent children, and children of dependent children, under certain circumstances.
+Family members identified under this program will be considered as dependents of the principal application, they do not need to have their own refugee status document.

-If they have been discriminated against in one of the social areas protected by the Ontario Human Rights Code, you can contact the Human Rights Legal Support Centre for help filing a claim with the Human Rights Tribunal of Ontario.
+If they have been discriminated against in one of the social areas protected by the Ontario Human Rights Code (accommodation (housing), contracts, employment, goods, services and facilities, membership in unions, trade or professional associations), you can contact the Human Rights Legal Support Centre for help filing a claim with the Human Rights Tribunal of Ontario.

 To check if a charity if legitimate, you can look them up on the Canada Revenue Agency (CRA) Charities Listings webpage.
 All charities that are registered are listed on this site along with their registered charity number.
 You can also call the Canada Revenue Agency toll free at 1-877-442-2899.